blakehaswell/FIR-Long-Briefs/Turning/turning.md

 You should now be able to:

 *   Describe the forces acting on an aeroplane during a turn
-*   Describe the relationship between angle of bank, airspeed, rate of turn, and radius of turn
+*   List the factors that affect rate and radius of turn
+*   Explain the causes of the overbank and underbank tendencies
 *   Explain the cause of adverse yaw and how to counter it
-*   Describe the overbank and underbank tendencies
 *   Identify and recover from skid and slip